Britain to send long-range missiles to Ukraine after Russia hits Kyiv

 Deputy Prime Minister and Justice Secretary Dominic Raab on Monday will present a second package of support for the independent investigation, on top of the £1 million funding provided by the UK Government earlier this year.

-It comes after Foreign Secretary Liz Truss on Friday reaffirmed Britain’s support for Ukraine, warning Russia’s “unjustified and illegal” invasion threatened world peace and economic stability.
+It comes after Foreign Secretary Liz Truss on Friday reaffirmed Britain’s support for Ukraine, warning that Russia’s “unjustified and illegal” invasion threatens world peace and economic stability.

-In a statement marking the 100th day of the war, Ms Truss said the UK remained determined that Mr Putin’s offensive should not succeed.
+In a statement marking the 100th day of the war, Ms Truss said the UK remains determined that Mr Putin’s offensive should not succeed.

 “Putin’s invasion has brought death and destruction on a scale not seen in Europe since World War II.
 This war has huge ramifications for global peace, prosperity and food security.
 It matters to us all.